dhis2/design-system/atoms/tag.md

 Tags can contain icons.
 Use icons where they will help users easily identify the content of the tag.
 Tags must have a text label and cannot display only an icon.

+### Bold

+Tags have an optional `bold` property.
+Use bold tags where it is important that the tag is seen by the user in an information dense interface.
+Bold tags should be reserved for edge cases and not overused.

 ---

 ## Examples in use

 ![](../images/tag/tag-ex-2.png)

-*Tags are used to give an overview of the status of all the patients displayed in a list in Capture app.*
+_Tags are used to give an overview of the status of all the patients displayed in a list in Capture app._